fabcoins-dot-info/fabcoins.info/docs/managing-wallets.md

 Each wallet is assigned a score for five criteria.
 For each of them, the appropriate text in `_translations/en.yml` needs to be chosen (_see `choose-your-wallet` section_).

-**Control** - What control the user has over his bitcoins?
+**Control** - What control the user has over his fabcoins?

-To get a good score, the wallet must provide the user with full exclusive control over their bitcoins.
+To get a good score, the wallet must provide the user with full exclusive control over their fabcoins.

-To get a passing score, the wallet must provide the user with exclusive control over their bitcoins.
+To get a passing score, the wallet must provide the user with exclusive control over their fabcoins.
 Encrypted online backups are accepted so long as only the user can decrypt them.
 Multisig wallets are accepted so long as only the user can spend without the other party's permission.